-During the interview process, and in the lead up to starting, ensure that you have tried to get a feel for the culture of the workplace.
-Who you will be reporting to, which team you will sit in, and if possible, how they work.
+During the interview process and in the lead up to starting, ensure that you have tried to get a feel for the culture of the workplace, who you will be reporting to, which team you will sit in, and if possible, how they work.
 Legal consultants should be comfortable with flexible work practices, often working from home, but a more traditional workplace may not.
-Try to understand and/or set up these expectations in advance of walking into the workplace.
+Try to understand and/or set up these expectations prior to walking into the workplace.

 Day 1 to 5